 - contact your local councillor by email or telephone

 Approximately a third of the council is elected every year (over a period of three years and there are no elections every fourth year).
-The next elections are in 2018.
+The next elections will take place on Thursday 2 May 2019.

 In wards where there are only two councillors, there will be elections in two out of four years.